Keeping alive Hyderi Manzil, Gandhi’s last residence in Kolkata

 Finding Hyderi Manzil in today’s Kolkata is not easy.
 Few know of its name and even fewer know of its significance.
-To search for Hyderi Manzil, a relatively small one-storey stucco building painted white in the Beliaghata neighbourhood of the city, one would have to invoke the name of the most well-known of its many residents?—Mohandas Karamchand Gandhi.
+To search for Hyderi Manzil, a relatively small one-storey building painted white in the Beliaghata neighbourhood of the city, one would have to invoke the name of the most well-known of its many residents—Mohandas Karamchand Gandhi.
 Hyderi Manzil, christened ‘Gandhi Bhawan’ by West Bengal Chief Minister Mamata Banerjee in 2018, is the last known address where Gandhi lived during his last visit to the city before his death in 1948.

 Tucked away in a narrow lane off the main road in Beliaghata, the building has now been made into a museum.
 In the last week of September, renovations were feverishly ongoing for the museum to be ready in time for Gandhi’s 150th birth anniversary commemorations on October 2.